ethereum/EIPs/SIPS/sip-approved_removeFeePenaltyTiers.md

 ### Solidity

 ``` /**
-     * @notice The penalty a particular address would incur if its fees were withdrawn right now
+     * @notice Check if a particular address is able to claim fees right now
-     * @param account The address you want to query the penalty for
+     * @param account The address you want to query for
      */
-    function currentPenalty(address account)
+    function feesClaimable(address account)
         public
         view
-        returns (uint)
+        returns (bool)
     {
         // Penalty is calculated from ratio % above the target ratio (issuanceRatio).
         //  0  <  10%:   0% reduction in fees